andrew/ultimate-awesome/README.md

 - [awesome-knowledge-graphs](https://github.com/frutik/awesome-knowledge-graphs) - Graph databases, Knowledge Graphs, SPARQ.
 - [ru-awesome-opensource](https://github.com/Hexlet/ru-awesome-opensource) - Список опенсорсных проектов, в которых можно принять участие.
 - [Awesome-Pentest](https://github.com/Kc57/Awesome-Pentest) - A list of awesome penetration testing tools and resources.
-- [awesome-complex-trait-genetics](https://github.com/michelnivard/awesome-complex-trait-genetics) - A list of awesome tools for complex trait genetics.
 - [awesome-ai-security](https://github.com/muellerberndt/awesome-ai-security) - An AI security awesome list / learning journey.
 - [awesome-driving-behavior-prediction](https://github.com/opendilab/awesome-driving-behavior-prediction) - A collection of research papers for Driving Behavior Prediction.
 - [awesome-disfluency-detection](https://github.com/pariajm/awesome-disfluency-detection) - A curated list of awesome disfluency detection publications along with the released code and bibliographical information.
+- [awesome-scalinglaws](https://github.com/rzfan525/awesome-scalinglaws) - A curated list of awesome resources dedicated to Scaling Laws for LLMs.
 - [awesome-agile-essentials](https://github.com/SaadAAkash/awesome-agile-essentials) - An awesome list of concepts & resources of Agile Software Development, curated from handpicked project management contents, courses & more!.
 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.
 - [awesome-tarantool](https://github.com/tarantool/awesome-tarantool) - A curated list of delightful Tarantool modules, connectors and other resources.